- Chart

 Disclaimers:

-This information is for informational purposes only and should not be considered investment advice.
-ETF performance can vary significantly, and past performance is not indicative of future results.
-Investors should conduct their own due diligence and consult with a qualified financial advisor before making any investment decisions.
+This JSON output is based on publicly available information and general industry knowledge.
+Specific data points like AUM, market share, and historical performance are subject to change.
+This analysis is for informational purposes only and does not constitute investment advice.
+Investors should conduct their own due diligence and consult with a qualified financial advisor before making investment decisions.

 AI Summarization is directionally correct and might not be accurate.